44th Annual National Magazine Awards Winners Announced

 This category recognizes excellence in magazine design.
 It honors the effectiveness of overall design, artwork, graphics and typography in enhancing a magazine’s unique mission and personality.

-Wired: Chris Anderson, editor-in-chief; Scott Dadich, creative director, for August, October, November issues; Wyatt Mitchell, design director, for November issue.
+Wired: Chris Anderson, editor-in-chief; Scott Dadich, creative director; Wyatt Mitchell, design director, for February, June, November issues.

 This category recognizes excellence in magazine photography.
 It honors the effectiveness of photography, photojournalism and photo illustration in enhancing a magazine’s unique mission and personality.